-PROJECT APPLICATION (PAGE 4 of 17) 33.
-ARE THERE ANY PRE-EXISTING OR PLANNED USES ON SITE THAT ARE INCOMPATIBLE WITH NO PROPERTY OF YES (if yes, describe the nature of the use and ensure it is clearly depict become subject to LWCF once the use is terminated, or if the interest of the use is terminated. ted on the proposed LWCF boundary map; clarify whether the future intent is for the area to 34.
-PROVIDE A DETAILED POST-COMPLETION PLAN OF HOW THE PROJECT WILL BE MANAGED AND MAINTAINED IN PERPETUITY.
-QUESTIONS 35-53: ACQUISITION OF REAL PROPERTY [QUESTI ONS 35-60 ARE WORTH 20 POINTS] 35.
-WILL REAL PROPERTY BE ACQUIRED AS PART OF THIS PROJECT (including purchase or dona NO tion)?
-36. WHY IS THIS ACQUISITION (whether attained via purchase or donation) NEEDED?
-37. DESCRIBE THE EXISTING RESOURCES AND FEATURES OF THE SITE THAT MAKE IT DESIRA BLE FOR PUBLIC OUTDOOR RECREATION.
-38. EXPLAIN HOW YOU ENVISION THIS ACQUISITION CONTRIBUTING TO OUTDOOR RECREATION ON IN THE LONG TERM.
-39. PARCEL NAME 40.
+DIVISION OF ST ARTMENT OF NATURAL RESOURCES ATE PARKS ATER CONSERVATION FUND C EDA 15.916 PLICATION (PAGE 4 of 15) land we also all the second second the second film of the second s NO YES (if yes, describe the nature of the use and ensure it is clearly depicte LWCF REQUIREMENTS THAT SHOULD BE EXCLUDED FROM THE LWCF BOUNDARY? ad on the proposed LWCF boundary map; clarify whether the future intent is for the area to is for the use to continue within the park in perpetuity) · · · · · · · · · · · · · · · · · · · 34.
+PROVIDE A DETAILED POST-COMPLE TION PLAN OF HOW THE PROJECT WILL BE MANAGED A AND MAINTAINED IN PERPETUITY.
+OUFOTIONS OF TO ACOUNT SITION OF REAL PROPERTY QUESTIC O AS PART OF THIS PROJECT (including purchase or donati INO I YES (If no, skip to qu 36.
+WHY IS THIS ACQUISITION (whether a Ittained via purchase or donation) NEEDED?
+37. DESCRIBE THE EXISTING RESOURC ES AND FEATURES OF THE SITE THAT MAKE IT DESIRAB BLE FOR PUBLIC OUTDOOR RECREATION.
+38. EXPLAIN HOW YOU ENVISION THIS A COUISITION CONTRIBUTING TO OUTDOOR RECREATION 39.
+PARCEL NAME 40.
 PARCEL SIZE 41.
 PARCEL VALUE 42.
-ANTICIPATED ACQUISITION DATE 43. □ A STATE-CERTIFIED REVIEW APPRAISER HAS REVIEWED THE APPRAISAL A ND HAS DETERMINED THAT IT WAS PREPARED IN CONFORMITY WITH THE UNIFORM APPRAISAL STANDARDS FOR FEDERAL LAND ACQUISITIONS.
-A QUALIFIED PROFESSIONAL HAS PREPARED A WAIVER VALUATION FOR TH 44.
-FROM WHOM IS THE PROPERTY BEING PURCHASED?
-45. ARE ANY BUILDINGS OR STRUCTURES BEING PURCHASED ALONG WITH THE PROPERTY? adhou the group founded pusicatively deather yell- □ NO □ YES (if yes, please describe what is planned for these structures and what is planned for the second for the se retrier the grant funded project includes the value of these structures)
+ANTICIPATED ACQUISITION DATE ID HAS DETERMINED THAT IT WAS PREPARED IN CONFORMITY WITH THE ARDS FOR FEDERAL LAND ACQUISITIONS.
+S PROPERTY IN CONFORMITY WITH 49 CFR 24.102(C)(D)(II).
+44. FROM WHOM IS THE PROPERTY BEI NG PURCHASED?
+45. ARE ANY BUILDINGS OR STRUCTUR ES BEING PURCHASED ALONG WITH THE PROPERTY?
+NO YES (if yes, please of lescribe what is planned for these structures and whe ether the grant funded project includes the value of these structures) 1 •